shreeyagangulli9/gatekeep_security_management_system/README.md

 # GATEKEEP | Systematic Security Management System

-GATEKEEP is a modern, lightweight web application designed to streamline community security and resident management.
+GATEKEEP is a web application designed to streamline community security and resident management.
 It features a dual-interface system for security personnel and residents.

 ## ✨ Key Features
 - **Security Console:** Real-time visitor registration, gate activity logs and approval request system.